leonstel/leonstel.github.io/drafts/gmap3.md

 store.set('prop1', 'new value');
 ```
 ```
-class Store {
+// src/app/store.ts

 set(name: string, val: any){

     // compose the current state with the incoming value for the name param const prev = this.state;
     this.state = {
         ...this.state,
         [name]: val,
     };

     // put new value so a that a new observable stream starts
     // this will go into the pipe function I have described above
     // because it get retriggerd with these new composed object
     // the currentState will be compared with the previous state to
     // detect if the prop has been changed this.changedObs.next({
         current: this.state,
         prev
     })
-    }
 }
 ```